prometheus/docs/content/docs/operating/configuration.md

 See below for the configuration options for Marathon discovery:

 ```
-# List of URLs to be used to contact Marathon servers.
+# List of URLs to be used to contact Marathon servers in a cluster.
-# You need to provide at least one server URL, but should provide URLs for
+# You need to provide at least one server URL.
-# all masters you have running.
 servers:
   - <string>